Call to Speak with an Enrollment Specialist

 Every drug on the list of covered drugs is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug.

 A decision about whether a drug prescribed for you is covered by the plan and the amount, if any, you are required to pay for the prescription.
 In general, if you bring your prescription to a pharmacy and the pharmacy tells you the prescription isn’t covered under your plan, that isn’t a coverage determination.
-You need to call or write to your plan to ask for a formal decision about the coverage.
-Coverage determinations are called “coverage decisions” in this booklet.
-Chapter 9 explains how to ask us for a coverage decision.
+Chapter 9 of the Evidence of Coverage (EOC) explains how to ask us for a coverage decision.

 The term we use to mean all of the prescription drugs covered by our plan.